Vault / Film Archive / Painted Stages

 Brother Bear, 2003, acrylics

-Director Bob Walker, a former layout artist, opened up the movie’s aspect ratio to give the feeling of ‘big country’.
+Directors Aaron Blaise and Bob Walker, a former layout artist, adjusted the movie’s aspect ratio to convey a sense of “big country.”

 Mulan, 1998, acrylics